 The following are few of the many acne scars treatments available:

-Chemical Peeling involves the use of concentrated acid to peel the outer damaged skin, reducing the depth of the scars and making the skin look smooth and balanced.
-The use of chemical can cause redness and exfoliation for a few days after the treatment.
+Chemical peels or peeling involves the use of concentrated acid to peel the outer damaged skin, reducing the depth of the scars and making the skin look smooth and balanced.
+The use of chemicals can cause redness and exfoliation for a few days after the treatment.

 The depressions of the skin are filled by collagen or fat to help make the deep scars less visible.
 This treatment helps in covering the scars for a short period of time.
 Tissue-filling must be repeated after intervals as the skin absorbs the additional fats fading the effect of the treatment.

-A multi-session treatment which involves use of laser to reduce the damaged skin layer.
-The dermatologist applies the professional judgement on the type of laser, depending on the intensity of the scars and skin type.
+A multi-session treatment involves the use of laser to reduce the damaged skin layer.
+The dermatologist applies professional judgment on the type of laser, depending on the intensity of the scars and skin type.

-This procedure carries risk of bleeding, infection and soreness.
+This procedure carries a risk of bleeding, infection, and soreness.
 The patient may take several days to recover.

-Skin grafting includes repairing the damaged skin or area having less tissues with the healthy tissues.
+Skin grafting includes repairing the damaged skin or area having fewer tissues with healthy tissues.
 These tissues are taken from the patient’s body, generally from the back of the ear.
-Skin grafting helps in reduction of scarred skin by filling it with normal skin.
+Skin grafting helps in the reduction of scarred skin by filling it with normal skin.

-Botulinum toxin (Botox) injections are used to repair the skin around the scars.
+Botulinum toxin, also known as Botox injections, are used to repair the skin around the scars.
 The skin surrounding the scarred area folds, making the scars more prominent.
 The injection relaxes the skin cells, making the skin look smoother.
 This is commonly used to reduce aging effects on the skin.